CONDITIONS WE TREAT

 • Most commercial insurance plans cover autism evaluations when medically necessary.
 Coverage typically includes diagnostic evaluation, ADOS administration, clinical interviews, and report writing.
 Some plans require pre-authorization before the evaluation.
 Check with your insurance company about your specific benefits for autism assessment and whether pre-authorization is required.

-The cost of an autism evaluation varies based on your insurance coverage.
+• The cost of an autism evaluation varies based on your insurance coverage.
 Most commercial insurance plans cover autism evaluations when medically necessary, typically including the diagnostic evaluation, ADOS administration, clinical interviews, and report writing.
 At Blackbird Health, we accept most major insurance plans.
 Contact our Care Navigators at (484) 202-0751 for specific cost information for your situation.
+See our Insurance page for more information.

 Abstract beige diagonal color block.